-How do you see the eVTOLs [fitting [Electric Vertical Take-Off and Landing Aircraft or air taxis, powered by batteries, similar to helicopters] into the industry for short commutes?
+How do you see the eVTOLs [Electric Vertical Take-Off and Landing Aircraft or air taxis, powered by batteries, similar to helicopters] fitting into the industry for short commutes?

 Yeah, the vertical takeoff and landing machinery.
 I don’t think it’s a fad, but I don’t think it’s ubiquitous.
 There are eight billion people in the world, and most have never had the opportunity to fly on an airplane.
 So when I think of grabbing an Uber—what used to be Uber Elevate—to fly from this facility in Dallas to another facility in Dallas, it goes right back to the airline industry and where JetBlue cut such a nice landscape.
-It can’t be for the 1 percent—the way less than 1 percent, when you think of how expensive it’s going to be to charter an eVTOL.
+It can’t be for the one percent—the way less than one percent, when you think of how expensive it’s going to be to charter an eVTOL.
 There are parts of the world where eVTOLs can play a role because we’re losing so much productivity in congestion, and not only that but what we’re doing to the planet as a result of that congestion.
-But it can’t be for the less than 1 percent.
+But it can’t be for the less than one percent.
 The ability for people to participate in what aviation provides, to me, is the key, and that goes right back to JetBlue.
 It can’t be a high fare.
 And I don’t know how they’re gonna get that cost down to put three people on this machine to go from St. Louis to Springfield.
 I just can’t see it.
 I think we’re going to be using our electric vehicles for those kinds of distances.
 I can see the use of eVTOLs here in the States in places like L.A.
 They talk about it in the Dallas-Fort Worth metroplex.
 But there are places outside the U.S. where the applicability is much greater.
 When you start talking about the use of that machine to deliver goods and medications, there is no doubt you can justify that.
 In the States, the technology is there, but you have to get it through the regulatory body as well, and I don’t want that over my house, or over kids’ schools.
 And the whole world is understaffed right now.
 How are you going to staff eVTOLs with pilots if the airlines are understaffed?

 Does the political party in power make a difference for the airline industry?
 Are there certain kinds of policies or regulatory impulses?